raoulcollenteur/gwtf/README.md

 ## How to Cite wtf-py

-If you use wtf-py in your research, please cite:
+If you use gwtf in your research, please cite:

 > Collenteur, R.A.
-(2025). wtf-py: Python implementation of the Water Table Fluctuation (WTF) Method.
+(2025). gwtf: Python implementation of the Water Table Fluctuation (WTF) Method.
 Zenodo. [https://doi.org/10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)

 ---